 Business and Utilities have been combined starting in the 2002 issue of the Automotive Fleet Fact Book.

-KEY: SUV = sport utility vehicle; U = data are not available; R= revised.
+KEY: N = data do not exist; R = revised, SUV = sport utility vehicle; U = data are not available.

 a The data source, Bobit Publishing, changed data collection categories in 1999 and again in 2002.

 c Includes military vehicles and federal, state, county, and local government vehicles.

 d Businesses with Class 1-5 trucks may include leasing, construction, plumbing, heating, food distribution, pest control, cable TV, etc.

 e After 2013, fleets of 4 to 14 vehicles are considered non-fleet.

 f Fleet totals don’t include fleets less than 15 after 2013 or before 1995.